I want to respond to these questions by discussing the process of bible translation and then offering some concluding remarks.

 Second, the work of Bible translation is generally done by committee.
 This is not always the case as the 19th century scholar Young produced Young’s Literal Translation and more recently Eugene Peterson has produced The Message, but all major translations (NIV, NRSV, NLT, ESV, etc) have been the work of a group of scholars.
 Translation by committee serves to guard against an individual’s idiosyncrasies and represents a collegial and consensual enterprise.

 Last, there are two translation camps: formal equivalence and dynamic equivalence.
 These represent ideals rather than realities.
 A formal equivalence translation (better known as a literal translation) seeks as much as possible to translate word for word from the original language into the modern language.
 In other words, the ideal goal would be to use one English word for one Hebrew or Greek word.
 For example, Greek sarks “flesh” would be translated “flesh” consistently in a formal equivalence translation.
 It would be up to the reader to deduce the precise connotation of “flesh” within a given context.
 The strengths of the formal equivalence side include consistency in translation and preservation of the sentence structure of the original.
 Its principal weakness is its readability.
 A formal equivalence translation expects more of its reader in the process of interpretation.
 Readers have to make more interpretive decisions and decode the context more because the translators have preserved more of the ambiguity of the original language.
+It is critical that a reader recognizes that a formal equivalent translation is still an interpretation of the original.

 A dynamic equivalence translation focuses on the transfer of meaning rather than a commitment to word for word translation or to preserving the structure of the original.
 To use the same example as in the preceding paragraph, sarks (literal: flesh) is often translated as “sinful nature” when Paul uses it (see Romans 7).
 This is clearly more interpretive than simply translating sarks as “flesh.”
 Is it better?
 This is a matter of scholarly debate.
 Note the difference.
 “Flesh” begs the question – what does “flesh” imply?
 A formal equivalence translation leaves the ambiguity and expects the reader to supply the full meaning; a dynamic equivalence translation offers a more specific interpretation for the reader.